-Although black widow bites are serious, they are not typically fatal.
+Black widow bites often cause severe neurological issues, but while black widow bites are serious, they are not typically fatal.
 It is still important to seek medical treatment immediately if you suspect a black widow spider has bitten you, though.
 Although you may not notice pain immediately after the bite, symptoms could arise later.
-Here are symptoms that will possible occur as the spider’s venom affects the nervous system:
+Here are symptoms that will possibly occur as the spider’s venom affects the nervous system:

 - Pain, swelling and burning at bite site

 - Excessive perspiration